We analyzed data from more than 150 insurance companies to help you find affordable home insurance in Indiana.

 The following table reveals the average rates associated with deductibles offered by most home insurers.

-If you want to save on insurance, consider holding your car and homeowners policies with the same insurance company.
+If you want to save on insurance, consider keeping your car and homeowners policies with the same insurance company.
 Bundling auto and homeowners insurance in Indiana can save you a substantial sum each month on your auto insurance bill.
-Bundling home and auto policies in Indiana leads to average annual savings of $147.
+Bundling home and auto policies in Indiana could lead to annual savings of up to $147.

-This will vary by company.
+This varies by company.
 Some will not insure your dog purely because of the risk they associate with its breed.
 Others will limit your liability coverage.

 While state laws will not require home insurance, your mortgage or lender will require you to insure your home.